 The nukes are primitive and bulky, and will require manual detonation.
 Any member of the weapons team will volunteer as necessary to make the devices work.

 All payment agreements will be verbal, with the government chief executive.
 Any payments made will be on mission success, not before.

 The general population will not be notified of the impending catastrophe.

-If the adventurers' captain agrees to this mission he will be immediately helicoptered back to his vessel, along with several generals, a squad of soldiers, and three wooden-crated nuclear devices.
+If the PCs’ captain agrees to this mission he will be immediately helicoptered back to his vessel, along with several generals, a squad of soldiers, and three wooden-crated nuclear devices.
 The cases have simple manual control panels on the outside, with connector jacks and hand-held pushbutton actuators.
-They are escorted by a weapons team, two young lieutenants and a tough-looking sergeant who are volunteering to deliver these devices and detonate them.
-On arrival at the ship the nukes will be loaded into the cargo space immediately and the adventurers will be asked to begin their mission without delay since time is short.
+They are escorted by a weapons team, two young lieutenants and a tough-looking sergeant, who are volunteering to deliver these devices and detonate them.
+On arrival at the ship the nukes will be loaded into the cargo space immediately and the PCs will be asked to begin their mission without delay since time is short.
 If the adventurers insist on inspecting the cargo before it is loaded aboard they will be permitted to do so.
 If there are not enough vacc suits then someone should bring up this issue now, and a frantic general search should ensue.